srilakshmi334/mywebsite/README.md

 # mywebsite
-Personal Portfolio (website)
+**Personal Portfolio (website)**

-**In progress**
+Status: in progress
-Currently building a personal portfolio to host all my projects and to link to my github page.
+Focus: Currently building a personal portfolio to host all my projects and to link to my GitHub page.